 To ensure success blooming ground cover plants should not be selected on aesthetic value alone.
 Choosing the right plant for the proper location is the first and most important step to reducing future maintenance needs of your ground cover bed.

-If adding visual interest and color to your garden year after year is your desire, there are plenty of flowering and low-maintenance varieties that will transform the garden into a sea of
+If adding visual interest and color to your garden year after year is your desire, there are plenty of flowering and low-maintenance varieties that will transform the garden into a sea of blooms.
+And, of course, you can find beautiful plants for it of all types, whether for a sunny or shady location, with a long flowering period or perennials flowers of all colors.

 Why You Should Use Flowering Groundcover Plants